browserengineering/book/book/scheduling.md

         browser.schedule_animation_frame()
 ```

+The additional call to `schedule_animation_frame` will happen every time
+through the loop, but only have an effect once `callback` was called, which
-Now we're scheduling a new rendering task every 33 ms, just
+only happens after 33 ms. Thus we're scheduling a new rendering task every
-as we wanted to.
+33 ms, just as we wanted to.

 ::: {.further}